Jury members

 Bio

-Festival coordinator, programmer and national distributor, since the start of his professional career in film industry in 2009, a member of New Horizons Association.
-Took part in organizing over 30 editions of BNP Paribas New Horizons International and American Film Festival, both ran by New Horizons Associations.
-Involved in the domestic releases of more than 100 arthouse titles in Polish cinemas as well as on VOD and in TV.
+Festival coordinator, programmer and distributor, Tomasz has started his professional career in film industry in 2009.
+He was part of the team organizing over 30 editions of the New Horizons festival and the American Film Festival, both ran by the New Horizons Association.
+He has released more than 100 arthouse titles in Polish cinemas as well as on online platforms and on TV.
+He has co-organized five editions of the Podlasie Slow Fest in Suprasl, a festival dedicated to art and nature.
+He is part of the team of Timeless Film Festival Warsaw, which presents classic films to Polish audiences.

 Romanian Days Short Jury